 The patient experience ecosystem as recently depicted by a group of pharma marketing experts from Wharton, Google and McKinsey, called “CareFlow.”

 Focus on engagement, not just promotion.

 Engagement is the new grail.
 It harnesses the precious resource of attention, engenders trust, and unlocks data to create yet more meaningful engagement.
 Engagement results in better health outcomes, higher retention rates and lifetime values, and lower costs.
 Brands boost engagement by forming trusting relationships with patients, accomplished by personalizing interactions, understanding and serving patient communities and by creating compelling stories and experiences.
 Yesterday’s patient was content to passively receive promotional information from the brand.
 No more.
 They’ll seek out information from peers and bring their individual motivations for managing risk, care and control to the party.

 Tell 325 million stories

-If pharma companies want to truly encourage changes in health behavior, they’ll l need to go beyond broad vast campaigns to bring within view things on a first-person, human scale.
+If pharma companies want to truly encourage changes in health behavior, they’ll need to go beyond broad and vast campaigns to bring within view things on a first-person, human scale.
 Consider Keytruda.

 Keytruda breaks the mold with a creative campaign focused on real patients.
 Telling their stories.
-Talking about their experiences, with dignity and courage and generosity.
+Talking about their experiences with dignity, courage and generosity.
 Sharing personal family struggles.
 And telling the world their truths.
 These patients and their families became the living proof of Keytruda’s efficacy and that living longer was in fact possible.

 Traditional pharma operating models can be inhibitors to digital acceleration.
 Solving for X means continuously testing new channels, measuring results, and adapting commercial activities based on the new learning.
 We recommend an approach that starts first with key opt-in platforms and channels in your marketing ecosystem, a focus on key moments and inflection points, and a progression through MVPs to progressively higher tiers of personalization performance using an agile test-and-learn approach.